 Network outages: What are your rights?

-When mobile networks go down, what can you do in terms of redress?
+When mobile networks go down, what compensation can you expect?

-2GB of free data is nothing to sniff at, but it’s easy to imagine circumstances under which you might have been seriously impacted by a lack of mobile service that go a fair way beyond simply not being able to register your outrage at the lack of mobile service on your favoured social media platform.
-Vodafone is far from alone in the 2016 outages game, with Virgin Mobile suffering a single outage incidence earlier in the year and Telstra notably having a number of outages earlier in the year.
+While it is very easy to imagine circumstances under which you might be seriously impacted by a lack of mobile service that go beyond simply not being able to register your outrage at the lack of mobile service on your favoured social media platform, that doesn't mean you're automatically entitled to compensation.

 The issue is that when services go down, the carrier contracts don’t really allow for much consumer redress.
 Every carrier’s standard form of agreement notes that mobile services may not always be available, and that this is part of the nature of provision of such services.
 They may contain some kind of compensatory language, but even there you’d be lucky to see payment.